Know the man behind Dynamic Ratnigs research

 Prakash Gosavi is a renowned Indian horse race handicapper, researcher and writer who commands a phenomenal following thanks to his engaging writing style, original handicapping ideas and unique handicapping methods.

-As a writer, Gosavi started career with The Indian Thoroughbred (now defunct) in 1991 as Associate Editor.
+As writer, Gosavi started career with The Indian Thoroughbred (now defunct) in 1991 as Associate Editor.
 After a brief stint with The Times Of India, he joined MiD DAY in 1995, and has since been working as Racing Correspondent for the popular Mumbai newspaper.

 Gosavi was bitten by the racing bug when he was still studying Master Of Science (Physics) from Mumbai University (then University of Bombay), a course he never finished because his attendance in the lecture halls at the University campus in Kalina was seriously compromised due to his excellent attendance record at the Mahalaxmi racecourse.